ArshRai17/cool-anemone/content/posts/yo-bato.md

 So that's pretty much it.
 A quick summary of all the jazz that I went through to record this song.
 Be open-minded and enjoy listening to this unique contemporary Nepali music, and take what resonates with you.

-P.S I am working on my next greatest song in the world.
+P.S.
+I am working on my next greatest song in the world.
 Your support and encouragement will mean a lot!

 ##### Listen to Yo Bato on your favourite <a href="https://distrokid.com/hyperfollow/arshrai/yo-bato" target="_blank">Streaming Service</a>.